guokr/gkseg/README.rst

 And then using the marked corpus to train the segmentation program.

-At conceptual level, we can treat its ability for segmenting words from the inner pattern of Chinese language.
+At conceptual level, we can treat its ability for segmenting from the inner pattern of Chinese language.

 Interestingly, when we use the tool to segment classic Chinese text, it achieved a good performance.
 That is to say, the inner pattern of Chinese language is not